 (c) The protection of the Marine Environment, including standards or requirements relating to the Environmental Effects of Exploitation activities, as referred to in regulation 45.

-[1bis.
-[The Council shall ensure that requirements and legally-binding obligations associated with relevant and/or applicable international treaties and agreements are adopted/integrated into the ISA’s Standards and Guidelines.]
+[1.ter.
+Standards shall describe how the Authority and Contractors shall implement these regulations, and shall aim for:

+(a) a uniform and non-discriminatory operating environment for all Contractors;

+(b) a consistent approach by all parties to reduce environmental impacts and human health and safety risks to as low as reasonably practicable;

+(c) an outcomes-based approach to regulation, which prescribes rigorous environmental outcomes while affording flexibility for the processes by which these outcomes are achieved to enable continuous improvement, particularly as technology advances.]

-2. The Council shall consider and approve, upon the recommendation of the Commission [and taking into account statements submitted by Stakeholders during a public consultation,] the Standards, provided that such Standards are consistent with the intent and purpose of the Rules of the Authority [and] [including] [the decisions of the Council and the Assembly [and developed on the basis of Best Available Scientific Evidence].
+2. The Council shall consider and approve, upon the recommendation of the Commission [and taking into account statements submitted by Stakeholders during a public consultation,] the Standards, provided that such Standards are consistent with the intent and purpose of the Rules of the Authority [and] [including] [the decisions of the Council and the Assembly [and, to the extent relevant, developed on the basis of Best Available Scientific Evidence, Best Environmental Practices, Best Available Techniques, and Good Industry Practice].
 If the Council does not approve such Standards, the Council shall return the Standards to the Commission for reconsideration in the light of the views expressed by the Council.
+[The Standards approved by the Council shall remain effective on a provisional basis until approved by the Assembly or until amended by the Council in the light of any views expressed by the assembly].

-3. [The Standards contemplated in paragraph 1 above [may] [must] include both qualitative and quantitative standards , and must include all the methods, processes and technology required to implement the Standards.]3. bis.
-Standards shall be methodological, procedural, technical and environmental rules that are necessary to implement the regulations and to ensure a coherent approach to monitoring and assessment, as referred to in Regulation 45.
-Standards are legally binding on Contractors and the Authority, and shall be revised every 5 years in the light of new knowledge, e.g., resulting from environmental impact assessments and monitoring.
+3. [The Standards contemplated in paragraph 1 above [may] [must] include both qualitative and quantitative standards, [if applicable], and must include all the methods, processes and technology required to implement the Standards.]

+[]

-4. [Standards adopted by the Council [and approved by the Assembly] shall be legally binding on Contractors, [Sponsoring States] and the Authority and [] [shall] be [reviewed and eventually amended] at least every five years from the date of their adoption or revision, and in the light of improved knowledge or technology [and on the request of the Council] [or in view of unforeseeable events or environmental considerations].[4.alt.
-Standards adopted by the Council shall be legally binding on Contractors and the Authority and the Commission shall review these Standards at least every five years from the date of their adoption or revision and advise the Council, in the light of improved knowledge or technology, as to whether any revision is required]
+[4.alt.
+Standards [or amendments thereto] adopted by the Council shall be legally binding on Contractors, [member States] and the Authority [from the date of their adoption] and the Commission shall review these Standards at least every five years from the date of their adoption or revision and advise the Council, in the light of improved knowledge or technology, as to whether any revision is required]

+[4.bis.
+Standards adopted or revised may incorporate an appropriate transition period for implementation by existing Contractors.]

+[4.ter.
+For the avoidance of doubt, compliance with Standards is a fundamental term of the contract, for the purposes of regulation 103.]

+[5.
+In the event of any conflict between the provisions of these regulations and the provisions of a Standard, the regulations shall prevail.
+The Authority should be notified of the conflict, and shall provide additional guidance as necessary.]

+[5.bis.
+To the extent of any inconsistency between a Standard and amendments thereto, and an already approved Plan of Work, a Contractor following a reasonable transition period, shall use its best efforts to comply with any additional changes to its Plan of Work as a result of the amendment.]